dannynelson/guitar-quest/README.md

 - still a delay in updating points when return to home page...

 Eventually Features
+- multiple login attempts with the same email
 - lock account if there are too many failed password attempts
 - clean up dependencies that should really be dev dependencies
 - sign up, sign in, and confirm email should not display navigation (just brand link)